Overflow of the Orihuela River. Photo: Manuel Lorenzo (EFE)

 Damage caused in Valencia and the Balearic Islands

-In Valencia the Clariano river has overflowed and caused the flooding of several houses in the town of Ontinyent and they had to be evicted.
-The Magro river, a tributary of the Júcar, has registered a very significant flood as it passes through Real, Montroy and Alcudia.
+In Valencia, the Clariano River has burst its banks, flooding several homes in the town of Ontinyent, forcing them to be evacuated.
+The Magro River, a tributary of the Júcar River, has experienced significant flooding as it passes through Real, Montroy, and Alcudia.
+Reports of similar disruptions have been seen in the .

 Floods in garages.
 Photo: Morell (EFE)

 On the other hand, in the Balearic Islands, the Emergency Service it has attended 148 incidents in just 12 hours.
-None of the incidents has been very serious, but enough to also cut classes today and tomorrow in 17 municipalities due to difficulties in driving on the roads.
+None of the incidents were very serious, but they were serious enough to also cancel classes today and tomorrow in 17 municipalities due to traffic difficulties.
+These types of incidents are reminiscent of other storms, such as the one in storm Bruno in Spain.

 The risk is not over yet

-The risk of flooding and heavy rain still persists in Alicante and Valencia.
-According to the State Meteorological Agency, the red alert is maintained due to rain and the orange alert on the coast due to strong winds and waves of more than four meters.
+The risk of flooding and heavy rains persists in Alicante and Valencia.
+According to the State Meteorological Agency, the red alert for rain remains in effect, and the orange alert for strong winds and waves of more than four meters along the coast.
+The current situation requires continued attention, as demonstrated by the response to the recent .

 The president of the Generalitat Valenciana, Ximo Puig, has announced that his Government will approve measures this Friday to alleviate the damage caused by this storm and by that of the past 27 and 28 November.

-Luckily, starting tomorrow this storm will be subsiding in the southeast of the peninsula, although heavy rains continue in the Balearic Islands (especially in Mallorca and Menorca) as well as in the northeast of Catalonia.
+Fortunately, starting tomorrow, this storm will ease in the southeast of the peninsula, although heavy rains will continue in the Balearic Islands (especially Mallorca and Menorca) as well as in northeastern Catalonia.